 We see two GE microwave types in San Diego kitchens: over-the-range (OTR) and countertop.
 The internal heating parts are nearly identical.
 What changes is the access and the extra components.
 OTR units mount above the stove and double as your range hood.
 That saves counter space, but it adds a vent fan, fan motor, charcoal or grease filters, and ducting on top of the usual microwave guts.

 OTR units take more work to service.
-To reach most parts we have to unbolt the unit from the wall bracket and the cabinet above, then bring it down.
+To reach most parts, the technician has to unbolt the unit from the wall bracket and the cabinet above, then bring it down.
 That’s a two-person lift on the heavier GE Profile models.
 If you’re swapping an OTR unit out rather than repairing it, the wall-bracket and cabinet mounting is general installation work beyond an appliance repair call, Fix Pro San Diego handles that kind of mounting and install job.
 Beyond the microwave failures, OTR units bring their own complaints.
 The vent fan stops running, the fan motor seizes, or the cooktop light burns out.
-We’ve pulled plenty of OTR units in older Kensington and La Mesa homes where grease buildup in the duct had jammed the fan blade.
+The techs in our network have pulled plenty of OTR units in older Kensington and La Mesa homes where grease buildup in the duct had jammed the fan blade.

 Countertop GE units are simpler.
-They plug into a standard outlet, so we can diagnose them on your kitchen table without dismounting anything.
+They plug into a standard outlet, so a technician can diagnose them on your kitchen table without dismounting anything.
 Same magnetron, diode, capacitor, and turntable parts inside, just easier to reach.
 No vent fan to fail, but no range hood function either.
 Either way, the core repair is the same set of parts.
-We carry the common GE magnetrons, diodes, door latches, and turntable motors on the truck so we can usually finish in one trip, mounted or not.
+Techs in the network typically carry the common GE magnetrons, diodes, door latches, and turntable motors on their trucks, so most jobs finish in one trip, mounted or not.

 When is a GE microwave worth repairing?